 They can also become susceptible to security concerns, so with an updated app you know you’re using the safest possible version.

 If you often let your kids use your phone then you should make sure apps and entertainment can only be downloaded with a password.
-This will stop little ones from accidentally installing apps, buying games or films or even signing you up for subscriptions accidently.
+This will stop little ones from accidentally installing apps, buying games or films, or even signing you up for subscriptions accidentally.

 Usually, apps ask for permission before accessing the required sections of your phone, but some might not.
 To manage your app permissions just go into the app permissions section of the Play Store and select which app has access to what.
 And if you’re concerned about a specific app accessing certain information, just be safe and delete the app.